 If every time you apply your traffic goes up, there’s a good change that at one point you’ll pass that filter and get accepted.

-Google AdSense is one of the biggest, if not the biggest cost per click ad network in the world and as a result it’s a very popular destination for websites that want to monetize their visitors through advertising.
+Google AdSense is one of the biggest, if not the biggest cost per click ad platform in the world and as a result it’s a very popular destination for websites that want to monetize their visitors through advertising.

 Having said that, the last two are not an option for new websites because of their high traffic requirements for entry.

 So, the question is then, is it worth it to join Google AdSense if they’ll only pay pennies on the dollar?
-The short answer is yes, because you’ll be able to use them as a stepping stone to better paying networks later on.
+The short answer is yes, because you’ll be able to use them as a stepping stone to better paying platforms later on.

-For example, Monumetric, Mediavine and AdThrive are all Google Certified Partners, which means that if you’re already a member of Google AdSense and you fulfill their traffic criteria, you’ll be accepted much faster than if you have no prior history with advertising networks.
+For example, Monumetric, Mediavine and AdThrive are all Google Certified Partners, which means that if you’re already a member of Google AdSense and you fulfill their traffic criteria, you’ll be accepted much faster than if you have no prior history with advertising platforms.

-Google AdSense Features that Stand Out for Online Earners
+Google AdSense Features that Stand Out

 - It's free to join